-RESPONSIBILITIES: Collaborates with Home Safe Survivor Advocates to place domestic violence survivors in safe, stable housing.
+Collaborates with Home Safe Survivor Advocates to place domestic violence survivors in stable, safe housing.
 Actively assists participants with the practical details of finding and securing housing.
 Develops and maintains extensive housing program and landlord networks, advocating with them on behalf of participants.

-COMPENSATION: $21.22 + DOE; medical, dental and vision benefits; monthly paid trainings; training allowance; paid leave; life insurance; retirement contribution.
+$21.22 + DOE; medical, dental & vision benefits; monthly paid trainings; training allowance; paid leave; life insurance; retirement contribution.
 This is a non-exempt position.

 Housing Locator Services

-• Initiates and maintains positive relationships with a wide array of community housing programs, developing strong partnerships to meet the housing needs of survivors.
+• Initiates and maintains positive relationships with a wide array of community housing programs, developing strong partnerships to meet the housing needs to survivors.

 • Initiates and maintains positive relationships with a network of landlords, educating them about domestic violence, advocating with them on behalf of participants, negotiating leases, providing rental incentives, and assisting with resolving tenant problems as appropriate.